rochford/effective_sierrachart_release/README.md

 ## Notes

-Only tested with 1 minute 6A EuroCurrency and 8 range charts.
+Tested with 1 minute and 8 range 6E EuroCurrency charts.
 Other symbols and chart types are untested.

 ## Disclaimer